 Step 1 – Check the Cryptos Traded

-The first step to check is what cryptos that are traded at the relevant exchange.
+The first step to check is what cryptos that you can trade at the relevant exchange.
 If you’re just looking to buy some Bitcoin, then you’re in luck – almost all exchanges offer that possibility.
 If you’re looking for a bit more exotic coin, or don’t even know what cryptocurrency to invest in, then you must ensure that your exotic coin is at all traded at the relevant exchange or that the exchange has a wide range of available cryptocurrencies.
-Many exchanges offer only one trading pair (BTC against USD or similar), whereas the exchange with the most trading pairs is Cryptopia with 438 trading pairs.
-Compare which exchanges have which coins in our first step to check is what cryptos that are traded at the relevant exchange.
-If you’re just looking to buy some Bitcoin, then you’re in luck – almost all exchanges offer that possibility.
-If you’re looking for a bit more exotic coin, then you must ensure that such coin is at all traded at the relevant exchange.
 Many exchanges offer only one trading pair (BTC against USD or similar), whereas the exchange with the most trading pairs is Cryptopia with 438 trading pairs.

 Step 2 – Check that you are eligible